Examples of flow cytometry applications

 After excitation by a laser, fluorescent reagents bound to cells or particles emit light, which is detected

 according to their specific wavelength range.
 When using a combination of fluorescent dyes, these reagents should have distinct emission spectra.
 MACSQuant Instruments utilize various optical filters and dichroic mirrors to direct light of specific wavelengths to the according fluorescence detectors.
-This arrangement creates “fluorescence channels”.
+This arrangement creates the so-called fluorescence channels.

 Photon detectors – Photomultiplier tubes (PMTs)

-The light paths of specific wavelengths, i.e., fluorescence channels, are monitored by so-called photomultiplier tubes (PMTs).
+The light paths of specific wavelengths, i.e., fluorescence channels, are monitored by photomultiplier tubes (PMTs).
 PMTs amplify the fluorescence signal emitted from the fluorochrome bound to the cell or particle and generate an electrical current.

 The magnitude of amplification is dependent on the voltage applied to each PMT.
-As the voltage is increased, the amplification of the detectable fluorescence is increased, resulting in an increased mean fluorescence intensity (MFI).
-Conversely, as the voltage is decreased, the amplification is decreased, resulting in a lower MFI.
+When the voltage is increased, the amplification of the detectable fluorescence is also increased, resulting in a higher mean fluorescence intensity (MFI).
+Conversely, when the voltage is decreased, the amplification is also decreased, resulting in a lower MFI.
 The electrical current generated by the PMT is converted into a voltage pulse within the electronics system.

 MACSQuant Instruments are digital flow cytometers, which means that the conversion from analog to

 digital signals happens at the point of signal detection and amplification.
 Advantages of digital flow

 Analog signals are converted into digital signals for display of data according to the ADC's bit depth.
 MACSQuant Instruments have a 16 bit ADC for all parameters.
 For the pulse area, an additional calculation allows for 18-bit processing.
 This means that for the pulse area measurements, the signals are resolved into over 253,000 bins.
 This enables a five-decade logarithmic scale for data display.